WIZO Haifa Academy of Design and Education: Departments

 The academy has six departments in the design professions - Architecture, Graphic design, Photography and Film and Fashion design.
 The design studies are combined with getting a diploma in education, and the academy is thus destined to qualify the students to become teachers in the post-primary schools in the fields of design and art.

 Building

 The building that houses the academy today, formerly a youth centre owned by the city, was renovated by architects Yoram Poper and Esti & Eli Hirsch (E. E. Hirsch Architects) together with Galit Rmeo and Luciano Santandreu, winners of the design competition.
-The entrance floor serves as a gallery to alternating exhibitions of the students and artists.
-The building's interior was designed in a modern and dynamic style whereas its exterior blends with the character of other old structures in the German Colony.
+The entrance floor serves as a gallery for alternating exhibitions of the students and artists.
+The building's interior was designed in a modern and dynamic style, whereas its exterior blends with the character of other old structures in the German Colony.